Filter by Suburb

 Nineteen at The Star

 The fanciest of the bunch is undoubtedly Nineteen at The Star, complete with velvet booth-style seating, an infinity pool and ocean views for days.
-Found atop the The Star Gold Coast’s The Darling, Nineteen is the perfect place for people-watching, dressing up and sipping on fancy tipples while dancing the night away.
-Oh and be sure to take a snap on the runway that stretches out in the pool!
+Found atop The Star Gold Coast’s The Darling, Nineteen is the perfect place for people-watching, dressing up and sipping on fancy tipples while dancing the night away.
+Be sure to take a snap on the runway stretching out into the pool!

 Where: The Darling, Gold Coast Hwy, Broadbeach